patelayush/Bio/README.md

 * **Skills Showcase:** A visually organized display of my key technical and soft skills.
 * **Projects Portfolio:** A dedicated section featuring my projects, with:
     * Featured projects highlighted in a carousel view.
-    * A comprehensive grid view of all projects.
     * Clear presentation of project titles and brief descriptions.
 * **Experience Timeline:** A visual timeline of my career history and educational milestones.
 * **Contact Information:** Easy access to my contact details (email, LinkedIn, etc.).